ArcaneEngineer/ECS-tutorials/part3.md

 There are many application specifics here, most of which we'd only care about in the context of Tiny Tanks.

 We can however see clear sections in this code, where different types of tasks are being handled.
-Roughly speaking, the pseudocode I'm seeing from this is:
+Roughly speaking, the pseudocode we can derive from this is:

 ```
 for (let e = 0; e < ENTITIES_COUNT; e++)